zenololtan/backup_command/README.md

 be sure to modify your directory name in the backup_script.sh file!!

 to customize your preferences, open the "backup_script.sh" file and do your stuff..

+Type "backup tar" if you want to backup in a tar file.